minvws/nl-covid19-notification-app-website/_stories/en/5-bios.md

 show: true
 graphic: graphic-bios.png
 title-highlight: Example
-title: Did you sit close to someone in the cinema?
-Then you can receive notification later.
+title: Were you sitting near someone in the cinema?
+Then you could receive notification if that person tests positive.
 lang: en
 ---
-The Bluetooth signal was strong enough, and you were close to each other for a longer time
+You will receive a notification if the Bluetooth signal was strong enough, and you were close to each other for longer than 15 minutes.